cullendales/generation-bot/README.md

 # discord-bot

-determines if someone is millenial or gen z based off slang count and has cooked counter
+determines if someone is millenial or gen z based off slang count and has cooked counter.
+Also gives positivity rating.